Skip to main content

 Operon

 An operon is a cluster of genes under the control of a single promoter, allowing for coordinated expression of genes that often encode proteins with related functions.
 In prokaryotes, operons enable efficient regulation of gene expression in response to environmental changes.
-The classic example is the lac operon in E. coli, which is activated in the presence of lactose and repressed when glucose is available.
+The classic example is the lac operon, which is involved in lactose metabolism and is activated in the presence of lactose while being repressed in its absence.

 Recommended video: